-In what follows We present some applications of our results to the case of circle diffeomorphisms, but similar results hold with minor modifications also for interval diffeomorphisms onto its image.
+In what follows, we present some applications of our results to the case of circle diffeomorphisms, but similar results also hold, with minor modifications, for interval diffeomorphisms onto their images.